apioo/psx/doc/handler.rst

 Dom handler
 -----------

-The DOM handler uses the DOMDocument to query the records.
+The DOM handler uses an DOMDocument.
 As mapping you define the source document, the root key of the entries element, the name auf the entry element and also the available fields

 .. code-block:: php